tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 *WAPTWUA* packages
 """"""""""""""""""

-Contains the list of authorized or prohibited Windows Updates
+*WAPTWUA* packages contain the list of authorized or prohibited Windows Updates.

-When this package is installed on the endpoint, the next update scan performed by WAPT will take this filtering.
+When this package is installed on the endpoint, the next update scan performed by WAPT will choose Windows updates based on this filtering.

-If the PC has several WAPTWUA packets, then WAPT will merge all packages rules.
+If the host has several *WAPTWUA* packages, then WAPT will merge all packages rules.

 When this package is installed on the host, the next :command:`update` will scan for official Windows updates applicable to the host based on this filtering.